 With an EOR provider like Via, however, you receive access to a platform that enables you to manage contractors and full-time employees in a number of different countries–all in the same place.
 This approach can help to reduce your tech debt as well.

 By hiring skilled workers abroad, your business will benefit in the following ways.
 Plus, it’s the future of work.

-Opportunity to test new markets.
-Hiring employees abroad can also help you learn how to deliver products and services to a wider customer base
+Hiring employees abroad can also help you learn how to deliver products and services to a wider customer base.